AnaMaria9164/Password-Generator/README.md

 ## Description

-This Password Generator was created to generate a random password wiht uppercased and lowercased letters as well as with a numeric and special character.
+This Password Generator was created to generate a random password with uppercased and lowercased letters as well as with a numeric and special character.

 ## Installation